Judgement pollutes perfect waters.

 Deep breaths of discomfort followed.

-Waves of love and compassion began to mix with the sadness—for all the times I exclusively focused on flaws.
+Until waves of compassion started to mix with the sadness.
+Thinking of all the times I exclusively focused on the flaws, I began to actually see her.
+The one I always missed.

 More deep breaths.